 Development

-This is probably the most important topic when it comes to 35mm cinema film.
-Therefore, the following is a guide to using films such as Kodak Vision or Fuji Eterna in ECN-2 or C-41 to develop.
-You will also find a List of labs, who develop the films for you.
+Probably the most important topic when it comes to 35mm film.
+Therefore, the following is a guide to developing films such as Kodak Vision or Fuji Eterna in ECN-2 or C-41.
+You will also find a list of labs here that will develop the films for you.

 1. Motion picture film vs. normal film